whoisryosuke/design-system-jss/README.md

 - /components/ComponentName/index.js - contains exports of all components in folder
 - .babelrc - env and react Babel presets.

+## Documentation

+### Getting Started

+1. Generate new JSON file containing component docs from the project: `npm run docs:generate`
+1. Run the documentation development server: `cd docs && npm run develop`

+### Process

+The documentation is built using a combination of GatsbyJS and React-Docgen.
+A JSON file of all the component documentation is generated with a Node script that uses react-docgen.
+React-docgen parses components for any JSDoc formatted comments and props, and the Node script saves this output to a JSON file (`docs/data/components.json`).

+GatsbyJS works by creates a GraphQL data layer using the JSON, and then generates the static documentation from the GraphQL.
+Running the Gatsby build process creates pages for each component, Markdown files, and any Gatsby page components.

+### Editing the Sidebar

+The sidebar links are generated from the pages array inside `docs/data/sidebar.json`.
+The array accepts page objects with slug and title parameters (`[ { slug: '/about', title: 'About' }]`).

+You can always just override these inside `docs/src/components/sidebar.js`. @todo: Add a render-prop override.

 ## Todo

 ### High Priority